laminlabs/lamin-blog/docs/lakehouse-benchmark.md

 - **Write scope.** LaminDB write operations (append, schema change) have instance-wide scope and include provenance recording; Iceberg and LanceDB operations are table-scoped.
 - **Lineage.** Only LaminDB and the engines reading from LaminDB in place (PyArrow, Polars, DuckDB) maintain provenance.
 LanceDB copies data out of LaminDB's lineage graph.
 - **S3 parallelism.** Polars reads the six source shards concurrently; PyArrow reads them more sequentially.
 On this dataset, the observed difference is ~4× in store mode.
+- **Schema validation.** A schema registered on a collection rejects non-conforming artifacts at write time, before data reaches storage.
+- **Versioning as time travel.** Each append creates a new collection version; prior versions stay addressable by UID.

 Zooming out: as the capability table in the first section shows, Iceberg, DuckLake, and LaminDB each address different layers of the lakehouse problem.
 Iceberg provides snapshot-isolated ACID transactions for tabular data with query engine independence.
 DuckLake adds concurrent writers and automatic maintenance by moving metadata into a relational database.
 LaminDB adds heterogeneous file support, biological metadata, and lineage tracking — and is largely complementary to both.